As enterprises evolve, tech debt grows. Applications that were once cutting-edge become legacy and outdated.

 Migrating from an existing data replication product (or Shadowbase version) to Shadowbase solutions can be undertaken while completely avoiding the risks associated with application service outage and data loss.

-This improves availability over other methods that do require an outage and eliminates the inherent risk normally associated with this type of change.
+This method improves availability over other methods that do require an outage and eliminates the inherent risk normally associated with this type of change.

 Version Independence completely avoids inter-operating between different software products or versions.
 This scalable method works well for companies with only two systems available using proof and verification steps for the migration, where the migration can occur over time and encompass an unlimited number of files and tables.
 This solution works well for production environments with limited resources — a production system and typically the standby system (assuming the environment has a disaster recovery solution in place).